makerportal/rpi-pico-ws2812/README.md

 | N/A | GPIO13 | DI |
 | - | GND | GND |

+Most of the GPIO pins can be used to control the WS2812 LED array, thus, the specification of GPIO13 for controlling the light is arbitrary.
+Be sure to change the pin in the codes as well, if using another pin for wiring.

 <a id="state"></a>
 # - MicroPython State Machine -
+The 16-Pixel LED Ring Light will be controlled using the scheme outlined in the [Raspberry Pi Pico MicroPython getting started document][https://datasheets.raspberrypi.org/pico/raspberry-pi-pico-python-sdk.pdf], where a tutorial entitled “Using PIO to drive a set of NeoPixel Ring (WS2812 LEDs)” contains a script to create a state machine on the Pico.
+The state machine will be used to control the LEDs on the ring light using a single pin on the Pico.
+The full MicroPython example script can also be found at the Raspberry Pi Pico’s NeoPixel Ring repository on GitHub.

 <a id="google"></a>
 # - Google Home LED Emulator -